nicojourdain/misomip2/README.md

 To generate the standard MISOMIP2 [lon,lat,depth] grids, use one of these fucntions:

 ### misomip2.preproc.grid\_bounds\_oce(region='Amundsen'):
-> Gives minimum and maximum longitude and latitude for the common MISOMIP2 grid
+> Gives minimum and maximum longitude and latitude for the common MISOMIP2 ocean grid
 >
 >    region: 'Amundsen' (default), 'Weddell'
 >